acecilia/OpenWRTInvasion/README.md

   docker run --rm -v "$(pwd)"/bin/:/home/build/openwrt/bin -it openwrtorg/imagebuilder:ramips-mt7621-master make PROFILE=xiaomi_mir3g-v2 image
   ```

-* Wait until there is a stable release of OpenWrt

 If **after reading above text** you still want to proceed, after login to the router through telnet run the following commands: